Abdulfattah Adam: Al-Taawoun

 On January 28, 2018, Adam signed for Pro League side Al-Taawoun.
-He made his debut on the 3rd of February, coming on as a substitute against Al-Faisaly.
+He made his debut on 3 February, coming on as a substitute against Al-Faisaly.
 He made his first start for the club on March 5 against Al-Ittihad.
 He scored a brace and assisted once to help his team record a historic 5–2 win.
 He scored his third goal for the club on the final matchday in a 3–2 loss against Al-Ettifaq.
 Adam ended his first season at Al-Taawoun with 8 appearances and scored 3 goals.

 He made his first appearance of the second season at the club by starting the league match against former club Al-Hazem.
 The match ended in a 1–1 draw.
 In his second match, Adam came off the bench against Al-Ittihad and scored the 5th goal in a 5–3 win.
 During a 4–0 win over Ohod, Adam scored his first hat trick in the Pro League on 14 February 2019.
 Adam started the King Cup semi-final match against Al-Hilal and scored the second goal in a 5–0 away win.
 Adam was an unused substitute as Al-Taawoun defeated Al-Ittihad 2–1 to win the 2019 King Cup.
 He ended his second season making 30 appearances and scoring 15 goals throughout all competitions.